 A visit to the Municipal market, the Mercado de Abastos where EC rules have only just been applied can only be described as an educational experience.
 The octagonal building itself is a very modern looking creation and was built, surprisingly, in 1935.
 Unidentifiable lumps of meat in brightly coloured lard are fished out of plastic containers, wrapped in last week’s Sur and carted off in string bags by darkly veiled ladies wearing yellow slippers.
 Piles of huge mussels, complete with barnacles and seaweed, fresh out of the bay, sell for a couple of euros per kilo.
 These are delicious by the way but take your own plastic bag, the ink used on newspapers does not enhance their flavour.

-Fresh vegetables straight out of the allotments behind the city are piled high and are apparently sold by volume since there is no evidence of anything ever being weighed.
+Fresh vegetables straight out of the allotments behind the city are piled high.
 There is no way to be discreet in this place; everybody converses at the tops of their voices, a cacophony of Arabic, French and Spanish.
 No matter how bad your Spanish the vendors all seem to understand what you want although I am still wondering how I purchased what looks like a bunch of twigs and, more importantly, what I should do with them.
 Nearby is the fish market where the local catch is sold.

 If you are looking for a pair of shoes, or any leather goods come to that, then you must look around Algeciras.
 Every other shop seems to sell leather items, many from Morocco.
 By the time the same goods arrive in the UK they will be twice the price.
 The main shopping streets are behind and parallel to the road you took to get into the city.
 Leave the car park, cross the road and just go up one of the side streets opposite.